Updated: December 29, 2025

 What Happens During a COHAT?

-Step 1: Wellness Exam & COHAT Recommendation
+Step 1: Standard Wellness Office Visit & COHAT Recommendation

 Step 2: The COHAT Procedure